Assistant Engineer - Civil

 • Horizontal filters are used to prevent piping within the dam structure by allowing water to flow through while retaining soil particles.

-Q13.
-Why it is necessary to connect any major scheme of irrigation from GTS benchmark.
+Q. Why is it necessary to connect any major irrigation scheme to a GTS benchmark?

 Ans.